 - What interaction patterns are most common on a given page?

-If you’re looking to understand the eventual conversion impact of a page, or what journey a customer follows after they visit a page, try using funnels or journeys to track your customers’ flows throughout your app.
+If you’re looking to understand the eventual conversion impact of a page, or what journey a customer takes after they visit a page, try using funnels or journeys to track your customers’ flows throughout your app.

-If you’re looking to define events based on common customer patterns so you can analyze them further, try using Explore events.
+If you’re looking to label events based on common customer patterns so you can analyze them further, try using Explore raw events.
 Explore events will automatically surface the specific pages that users visit most, or what elements users click on the most.
 This can be a great jumping-off point for further analysis.

 Building a heatmap